 This will include:

 - Measurements of your space.
 The sooner you provide complete dimensions, the sooner you will have a completed design.
-I suggest you watch this 2-minute measuring video, then download our measuring guide (pdf), which will walk you through the process.
+I suggest you visit our measurement page to watch a two-minute video and download our measuring guide.
+These will walk you through the process.
 Be sure to include your ceiling height.
 If you have any questions about measuring, call our studio at 888-350-1242 or email email@example.com.
 Or, you can contact me with your questions.

 - Cabinet style.
-You can order two free samples.
-Samples typically will arrive in 5-7 business days.
-If you need more samples, contact me.
+You can order free samples.
+If you need more samples, contact your designer.

 - Appliance and sink model numbers or measurements.
 Appliances, particularly refrigerators and built-in ovens, vary in size.
 Before finalizing your design, I will need to know model numbers or exact measurements for height, width and depth.

 - Budget.
 It is important to start to think about how much you may spend on the total project.
 If you have a set budget, please let me know so that we can work together an stay on track.
-Be sure and allow 15-20% of the total for unexpected expenses.
-You will find some tips on budgeting and where to save in our e-Book, 6 Ways to Find the Money Hiding in Your Kitchen.
+Learn what it costs to remodel a kitchen.

 - Timeline.
 When do you need your cabinets delivered?